MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/index.md

 ---
-description: Use the Application panel to inspect, modify, and debug web app manifests, service workers, and service worker caches.
+description: Use the Application panel of Microsoft Edge DevTools to develop Progressive Web Apps (PWAs), such as to inspect, modify, and debug web app manifests, service workers, and service worker caches.
-title: Debug Progressive Web Apps
+title: Debug Progressive Web Apps (PWAs)
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/04/2021